 Shopping malls follow retail closing rules, though anchors like drug stores inside may open.
 Movie theatres usually close in provinces with mandated closures and reduce hours elsewhere.
 Public parks and recreational facilities also often close or operate fewer hours.

-Good Friday shoppers should plan, as most retailers outside groceries and pharmacies stay closed.
+Good Friday shoppers should plan, as most retailers outside of groceries and pharmacies stay closed.
 Restaurants also close in some areas, though limited dining options exist regionally.

 Is Good Friday a Paid Day Off in Canada?